 To calculate the amount of margin used, multiply the size of the trade by the margin percentage.
 Subtracting the margin used for all trades from the remaining equity in your account yields the amount of margin that you have left.

 To calculate the margin for a given trade:

-Margin Requirement = Current Price x Units Traded x Margin
+Margin Requirement = Current Price × Units Traded × Margin

-In most cases, a pip is equal to .01% of the quote currency, thus, 10,000 pips = 1 unit of currency.
+A pip = .01% of the quote currency, thus, 10,000 pips = 1 unit of currency.
 In USD, 100 pips = 1 penny, and 10,000 pips = $1.
 A well known exception is for the Japanese yen (JPY) in which a pip is worth 1% of the yen, because the yen has little value compared to other currencies.
-Since there are about 120 yen to 1 USD, a pip in USD is close in value to a pip in JPY.
+Since there are about 100+ yen to 1 USD, a pip in USD is close in value to a pip in JPY.
 (See Currency Quotes; Pips; Bid/Ask Quotes; Cross Currency Quotes for an introduction.)

 Because the quote currency of a currency pair is the quoted price (hence, the name), the value of the pip is in the quote currency.
-So, for instance, for EUR/USD, the pip is equal to 0.0001 USD, but for USD/EUR, the pip is equal to 0.0001 Euro.
+So, for instance, for EUR/USD, the pip = 0.0001 USD, but for USD/EUR, the pip = 0.0001 Euro.
 If the conversion rate for Euros to dollars is 1.35, then a Euro pip = 0.000135 dollars.

 Converting Profits and Losses in Pips to Native Currency

 To calculate your profits and losses in pips to your native currency, you must convert the pip value to your native currency.

 When you close a trade, the profit or loss is initially expressed in the pip value of the quote currency.
 To determine the total profit or loss, multiply the pip difference between the open price and closing price by the number of units of currency traded.
 This yields the total pip difference between the opening and closing transaction.